 Enterprise Resource Planning (ERP) systems are perhaps the most prevalent system across the vast majority of sizeable businesses.
-Making a major change or upgrade to an ERP system is akin to open heart surgery and is one of the highest risk IT system changes that can be embarked upon.
+Making a major change or upgrade to an ERP system is akin to open-heart surgery and is one of the highest risk IT system changes that can be embarked upon.
 A combination of system and data complexity, integration with other systems and impact on business process makes ERP system upgrades long, costly and high risk.

 At the final point of implementation, large amounts of data will typically need to be migrated through an Extract, Transform and Load (ETL) process.
-This is the point where large swaths of the organisation move from an ‘as is’ set of processes to the new ‘to be’ way of working.
+This is the point where large swaths of the organization move from an ‘as is’ set of processes to the new ‘to be’ way of working.

 The combination of rarity, mixed internal and external teams and complexity mean that the implementation itself is usually rehearsed many times before the event itself.
 The level of risk is high and it is estimated that 75% of all ERP projects fail to meet their budget and scheduling goals.
 They are also expensive; the implementation of a web-based ERP system can cost from 100 to 250 percent of the software license cost, according to ERP advisory firm Software Advice.

 How can we improve the chances of success?